alibaba/Appactive/docs/en/details/developer_guide_nacos.md

 **precondition**

--You need your gateway to be implemented based on nginx and have the ability to run lua
+- You need your gateway to be implemented based on nginx and have the ability to run lua

 **Transformation steps**